-When a CCA is being conducted it may occur after a plea has been entered, after conviction, during incarceration, or upon acceptance of an Interstate Compact case and shall be completed by an SOMB approved Evaluator.
-Contact with an offender's minor child(ren) shall be prohibited prior to, and during, the offense specific evaluation.
+When a CCA is being conducted it may occur after a plea has been entered, after conviction, during incarceration, or upon acceptance of an Interstate Compact case and shall be completed by an SOMB approved evaluator who has been approved to conduct CCAs.
+Contact with an offender's minor child(ren) shall be prohibited prior to, and during, the offense specific evaluation unless such contact is ordered by the Court/Parole Board.
+A subsequent Court/Parole Board Order would be needed to preclude such contact.
 In the instance when a pre-plea CCA is conducted, the CST should determine if it is adequate, current to inform the CST's decision regarding minor child contact, and meets the requirements of the Standards.
 A recommendation regarding an offender's appropriateness for contact with his/her own minor children cannot be made until a CCA has been completed and a CST has been convened.
 If the offender qualifies for a CCA after the pre-screen is completed, the evaluator shall complete all components of the CCA as indicated in 5.734.
 The completed CCA shall contain recommendations for the level and type of contact, if any.
-Contact is ultimately determined by the CST.
+Contact is ultimately determined by the CST, unless contact is currently not prohibited or restricted by the Court/Parole Board.
 It is important to acknowledge that risk levels can change and that the plan must be continually assessed and revised as necessary throughout the period of criminal justice supervision.

-If the CCA does not occur during the offense specific evaluation, it may be completed at a later time; however, the offender should not have contact with his/her own minor children until the CCA has been completed or the offender has met the criteria in 5.740.
+If the CCA does not occur during the offense specific evaluation, it may be completed at a later time; however, the offender should not have contact with his/her own minor children, unless a Court/Parole Board Order does not prohibit or restrict such contact, until the CCA has been completed or the offender has met the criteria in 5.740.